fstarnaud/ozp-documentation-wiki/Backlog.md

 ***

 ##Future Ideas that still need more discussions
+* Include Toolkits as listing types in Marketplace
-* Include Toolkits and Suites as listing types in Marketplace (Similar to Sharing Dashboards)
+* Include Suites as listing types in Marketplace
 * Show trending apps in Marketplace
 * Business analysis reports, i.e. how many apps were added by day/week/month, top apps of the week, etc.
 * 'Bandwidth-restricted' AppsMall - can AppsMall operate w/out icons & images?